Choosing the Best Moving Coil Cartridge (MC) for your system.

 Synergy with System and Room Acoustics

-As described on our cartridge overview page, moving coil cartridges each have their own musical character.
+As described on our cartridge overview page, moving magnet cartridges each have their own musical character.
 Because of this opinions and recommendations vary widely.
 Its best to read about these before reaching any decision.

 Synergy with Tonearm

 Due to the obvious tonal character of many tonearms it’s well know that there is a need to match the cartridge.
-For this reason the best coil magnet cartridge (mc) choice will vary depending on the arm.
+For this reason the best moving magnet cartridge choice will vary depending on the arm.
 This is not about a compliance mismatch but tonal imbalances which affect musicality and timing.
 It’s worth adding that Origin Live arms do not seem to have the synergy issues that plague many tonearms.

 Compliance

 Compliance is not as significant as some folk make it out to be.
-Yes it does affect matters, but is only one factor among many.
+Yes it does affect matters but is only one factor among many.
 We hear regularly of perfect compliance matches that mistrack and conversly of mismatches which track perfectly.
-Most moving coil cartridges will work with most tonearms nowadays and it’s only when they get far from the norm that this can become and issue.
+Most cartridges will work with most tonearms nowadays and it’s only when they get far from the norm that this can become and issue.
 There are also aspects of compliance which we feel are not properly understood which means the mathmatical models are flawed.

-If your system is perfectly neutral in terms of tonal balance, you may need to consider the character of the best moving coil cartridge (mc) from what you like to hear most.
+If your system is perfectly neutral in terms of tonal balance, you may need to consider the character of the best moving magnet cartridge from what you like to hear most.
 For example,you may be an analytical listener who enjoys a very detailed sound with outstanding transparency.
 Cartridges which major on these aspects often lack a powerful punchy bass.
-If you want a good all round moving coil cartridge it will generaly be at the expense of one aspect or another so it helps to know what your priorites are.
+If you want a good all round cartridge it will generaly be at the expense of one aspect or another so it helps to know what your priorites are.